 The Stages of Provision

-In September, 2014 a new SEND Code of Practice was introduced to support pupils with significant or complex Health and Learning needs.
-There are key changes in the new Code of Practice which will be used to inform SEND support provided in schools.
+The SEND Code of Practice supports pupils with significant or complex Health and Learning needs.
+The SEND Code of Practice (updated Apr 2020) is used to inform SEND support provided in schools.
 Teachers remain responsible for the progress and development of the pupils in their class, additional support is based on the following ‘Stages of Provision.’

 - Where pupils continue to make inadequate progress despite high-quality teaching, the class teacher and SENCo should assess whether the child has a significant learning difficulty and needs SEND support, this maybe within the class or in small group work.